-The Diploma and Extended Diploma give students a broad base of underpinning knowledge and practical skills in preparation for employment or further study in the field of health or social care and for Higher Education as well as professional degrees such as physiotherapy, paediatrics, specialist mental health nursing, counselling, social work, paramedic sciences, teaching and many more.
+The BTEC National Extended Certificate is a collection of units that when combined are equivalent to one A Level.
+The qualification offers learners the experience of a vocational qualification that is attractive to and recognised by universities and employers alike.
+The Extended Certificate gives students a broad base of underpinning knowledge and skills in preparation for employment or further study in the field of health or social care and for Higher Education as well as professional degrees such as physiotherapy, paediatrics, specialist mental health nursing, counselling, social work, paramedic sciences, teaching and many more.